montemurroPaolo/autograder/README.md

 ## File conventions
 ### config.txt conventions
-- First line shall be ""# name_assignment.R".
+- First line shall be "# name_assignment.R".
 - Each line that starts with "#" or with spaces and "#" will NOT be considered
 - Empty lines will not be considered

 ### How to write a test in config.txt
-- Enclose tests with `---`
-- No need to type 2 times `---` between tests
+- Enclose tests with `---`, no need to type 2 times `---` between tests
 - Row [1] **required**: title of the test (no "" needed).
 Same naming between tests is permitted.
 	- Use `@` sign before name for testing code content.
 		- With this option, the first argument in the   (`expect_equal(...)`,...) function will be replaced by the number of its occurences.